noscripter/dbushell.com/src-markdown/blog/2015-05-metalsmith.md

 <br><span class="p--small p--light">combined with [metalsmith-branch](https://github.com/ericgj/metalsmith-branch)</span>
 * *dbushell-metalsmith-**sitemap***

 As you can see, I’m not using Metalsmith to process any assets.
-I have an existing [Grunt workflow](https://github.com/dbushell/dbushell-Origin) to handles them.
+I have an existing [Grunt workflow](https://github.com/dbushell/dbushell-Origin) to handle them.
 I’ve [uploaded my website source](https://github.com/dbushell/dbushell-com) to Github for anyone interested.
 Both Metalsmith and Grunt build tasks have been combined.

 There’s still a little work to do for deployment, but if you’re reading this article, I’ve got things running smoothly enough!